How To Insulate A Window

 Insulating Windows improves Energy Efficiency

-Windows are the #1 source of heat loss during winter and heat gain during the summer.
-This means your heater will have to work double time to warm your home, and your AC will have to work harder to cool it.
+Windows are the #1 source of heat loss during winter and heat gain during the summer, causing your furnace to work double time to warm your home, and your AC will have to work harder to cool it.
 By insulating a window, you will reduce the amount of heat that escapes or enters your home.
-Our Fantastic Frame window inserts have been tested in an NVLAP approved lab to improve the R-Value of an existing window by 50-100%.
-If installed in every window in a home, the result is energy bills that are 40-50% lower.
-In the average home or building, these Fantastic Frames pay for themselves in less than 2 years.
+Our Fantastic Frame window inserts have been tested in an NVLAP approved lab to improve the R-value of an existing window by 50-120% depending on the base window.
+If installed in every window, the typical commercial building will see 40% lower energy bills.
+Do the math and you'll see that these Fantastic Frames pay for themselves in less than 2 years.
 More money in your pocket, all while reducing your carbon footprint.

 Insulate Old Windows for Added Comfort